 I will update as new questions come in.

-When will it be possible to travel on holiday after the Covid-19 to another province?
+Is possible to travel on holiday after the Covid-19 to another province?

 I have been asked about a bus trip from Malaga airport to Granada.
-I have looked for information and found the following, which applies to interprovincial travel:
+I have looked for information and found the following, which applies to inter-provincial travel:

 For example, if you are in Seville during August and you want to go to Malaga beach during your holidays after the Covid-19; both Seville and Malaga must have passed Phase 3.

 Can I swim at the beach or ride my bike?